Get Involved

 SHARED MEETING AGREEMENTS

-OK to disagree – this one is pretty straightforward – we want to make space for disagreement and differing opinions.
+OK to disagree – we want to make space for disagreement and differing opinions.